pfsense/docs/source/install/upgrade-guide.rst

   in further errors.
 Note any problems on the |forum_link| or the |subreddit|, and if possible, try to include relevant portions of ``config.xml`` with personal data removed.
+* Due to the significant nature of the changes in this version of pfSense software, warnings and error messages, particularly from PHP and package updates, are likely to occur during the upgrade process.
+These errors are primarily seen on the console as the upgrade is applied, but may appear in a crash report once the upgrade completes.
+In nearly all cases these errors are a harmless side effect of the changes between FreeBSD 11.1 and 11.2 and between PHP 5.6 and PHP 7.2.
 * Gateway handling changes in 2.4.4 may result in different default gateway behavior than previous releases.
 Nearly all cases should behave properly, but be aware that it may be necessary to re-select the default gateway after